Skip to main content

-Gender-based violence (GBV) has been recognized as an international public health crisis and human rights issue.
+Gender-based violence (GBV) has been recognised as an international public health crisis and human rights issue.
 Here are five reasons why it persists.

 1. Harmful gender stereotypes and patriarchal cultures